-At the conclusion of a grant award, OJJDP expects final reports to be submitted through the Grants Management System (GMS).
-For OJJDP research grantees, this includes four types of reports or documentation that should be uploaded in GMS:
+At the conclusion of a grant award, OJJDP expects final reports to be submitted through JustGrants.
+For OJJDP research grantees, this includes four types of reports or documentation that should be uploaded:

 - The final IRB review documentation and privacy certificates, which include final approvals, modifications, and packages submitted for review, if not submitted to OJJDP previously.
-These should be uploaded and submitted in a separate special report within GMS.
+These should be uploaded and submitted in a separate special report.

 - A final progress report that summarizes the extent to which the goals and objectives were met throughout the award period.
 See Progress Reporting Template for more information.
-This should be uploaded as one of at least three attachments in the final report in GMS.
+This should be uploaded as one of at least three attachments in the final report.

 OJJDP social science analysts review all final technical reports for completeness and clarity and offer recommendations regarding technical edits or additional content.
-Once the final report is approved, OJJDP provides a copy for public access on the National Criminal Justice Reference Service.
+Once the final report is approved, OJJDP provides a copy for public access on the OJJDP and Office of Justice Programs websites.